WheatonCS/Lexos/InTheMargins/Prepare/Scrub/Scrub.md

    * Keep Words: your keep words are "ball, cat", your text is "The cat chased the ball across the street, but got distracted by the balloon.", the text after scrubbing is "cat ball"

 4. __Issue/Questions:__
-   I don't believe this works with removed white space.
+   * I don't believe this works with removed white space.
 Should this be mentioned and is it an issue?
+   * Note that stop words are case sensitive.
+If you provide words with capital letters but set Scrubber to "Make Lowercase", the words containing capitals will not be removed from your documents.

 ### Lemmas
 1. __Tool Tip:__